11 Cars More Reliable Than A Toyota Highlander

 2. 2026 Toyota Camry Hybrid

 Consumers at Edmunds gave the Camry 4.2 out of 5 stars.
-One owner said that it was the best of the five hybrids they've owned, which include an Avalon, a Lexus, an Accord, and a Corolla.
+One owner said that it was the best of the five hybrids they've owned, which included an Avalon, a Lexus, an Accord, and a Corolla.
 The owner said that even in cold wintry weather, the car was averaging 50 mpg.
 Another driver using the car in warm weather reported that, according to the car's computer calculation, the Camry was averaging over 54 mpg.

 3. 2026 Toyota Tacoma